Bone and Joint Institute – Orthopaedic Oncology

-While you are a patient at Penn State Hershey, we want to do everything possible to make your surgery and stay convenient and comfortable.
+While you are a patient at Penn State Health, we want to do everything possible to make your surgery and stay convenient and comfortable.
 If you are scheduled for admission to our hospital, you may want to review the following list of questions about our admissions and billing procedures before you arrive.

 How am I admitted to the hospital?

 Patients are pre-admitted by their surgical coordinator at the outpatient clinic.
-The coordinator is responsible for obtaining your financial information and scheduling your admission time to Penn State Hershey.
+The coordinator is responsible for obtaining your financial information and scheduling your admission time to Penn State Health.
 He or she can also answer any questions you have about insurance.
 Additionally, your physician may request some tests to be done before you are admitted.
 The surgical coordinator or your doctor’s office will arrange for an appointment to have the tests completed on an outpatient basis.

 Where do I go the day of my surgery?